Get

 More targeted immune-modulating medications (e.g., cyclosporine) are also used to tackle feline allergies, but these are quite expensive and also carry a risk of causing side effects.

 Cats that have undergone allergy testing to identify the specific allergens they are sensitive to can be treated with injections that desensitize the immune system.
-Unfortunately, treatments such as Cytopoint injections and Apoquel, which have been highly effective in managing atopic dermatitis in dogs, have neither been licensed for nor found to be useful in treating cats.
+Unfortunately, treatments such as Cytopoint injections and Apoquel, which have been highly effective in managing atopic dermatitis in dogs, have been neither licensed for nor found to be useful in treating cats.

 Some antihistamines can be useful in helping to treat your cat’s clinical signs but are usually not very effective when used as the only form of treatment.